iamdataninja/mydataninja-wordpress-plugin/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

+Comprehensive tool that connects your WooCommerce store with the MyDataNinja Marketing Automation Platform, enabling seamless data management, ad tracking, and performance analysis.

 == MyDataNinja WooCommerce Integration ==

 This project is a WordPress plugin that integrates the MyDataNinja Marketing Automation Platform with WooCommerce stores.